- Search The Registry

 He held positions as a research chemist at Vick Chemical Company and Montefiore Hospital.
 Innis joined CORE's Harlem chapter in 1963.
 In 1964 he was elected Chairman of the chapter's education committee and advocated community-controlled education and Black empowerment.
-In 1965, he was elected Chairman of Harlem CORE, after which he campaigned for the establishment of an independent Board of Education for Harlem.
+In 1965, he was elected Chairman of Harlem CORE, after which he campaigned to establish an independent Board of Education for Harlem.
 In early 1967, Innis was appointed the first resident fellow at the Metropolitan Applied Research Center (MARC), headed by Dr. Kenneth Clark.

 In the summer of 1967, he was elected Second National Vice-Chairman of CORE.
-Innis was selected National Chairman of CORE in 1968 and initially headed the organization in a strong campaign of Black nationalism.
-White CORE activists, according to James Peck, were removed from CORE in 1965, as part of a purge of whites from the movement then under the control of Innis.
+Innis was elected National Chairman of CORE in 1968 and initially headed the organization in a strong campaign of Black nationalism.
+According to James Peck, White CORE activists were removed from CORE in 1965 as part of a purge of whites from the movement, then under the control of Innis.
 Under Innis' leadership, CORE supported the presidential candidacy of Richard Nixon in 1972.
 This was the beginning of a sharp rightward turn in the organization.
 Innis co-drafted the Community Self-Determination Act of 1968 and garnered bipartisan sponsorship of this bill by one-third of the U.S. Senate and over 50 congressmen.
-This was the first time in U.S. history of any civil rights organization drafted a bill and introduced it into the United States Congress.
+This was the first time in U.S. history that any civil rights organization drafted and introduced a bill to the United States Congress.

 In 1973, his scheduled televised debate with Nobel-winning physicist William Shockley on the topic of Black intelligence was pulled at the last moment.
 This was because the student society at Princeton University organizing the event refused to allow the press and the public into the event.
 Innis was long active in criminal justice matters, including the debate over gun control and the Second Amendment.
 After losing two sons to gun violence, he became an advocate for the rights of law-abiding citizens to use self-defense.

-Innis was noted for two on-air fights in the middle of TV talk shows in 1988 The Morton Downey, Jr. Show and on Geraldo.
+Innis was noted for two on-air fights in the middle of TV talk shows in 1988, The Morton Downey, Jr. Show, and on Geraldo.
 Innis raised American volunteers to fight for UNITA, an Angolan rebel army fighting the communist government.
-UNITA was also supported by Uganda and apartheid-era South Africa.
+Uganda and apartheid-era South Africa also supported UNITA.
 Prosperity USA, a non-profit run by aides of presidential candidate Herman Cain, attracted controversy after it gave a $100,000 donation to CORE shortly before Cain's speech at a CORE event.
-In 1986, Innis ran in the Democratic primary for the 12th Congressional District, representing Brooklyn and lost by a three-to-one margin.
-In the 1993, New York City Democratic Party mayoral, he challenged incumbent David Dinkins, he explained that "the Democratic Party is the only game in town.
-It's unfortunate that we have a corrupt one-party, one ideology system in New York City, and I'd like to change that.
+In 1986, Innis ran in the Democratic primary for the 12th Congressional District, representing Brooklyn, and lost by a three-to-one margin.
+In 1993, New York City Democratic Party mayoral, he challenged incumbent David Dinkins.
+He explained that "the Democratic Party is the only game in town.
+It's unfortunate that we have a corrupt one-party, one-ideology system in New York City, and I'd like to change that.
 But being a Democrat doesn't mean you have to be a fool."